Photo from Unsplash

 Herodia’s Revenge

-The daughter of Herodias danced before them, and pleased Herod. — Matt 14:6
+On Herod’s birthday, however, the daughter of Herodias danced before them and pleased Herod — Matt 14:6 BSB

-It was deemed disgraceful even in that country and in those days for a woman to show herself at all in a hall of revelry and carousal.
-Then to perform such a dance in such a place for the entertainment of the revellers was regarded as a most debasing and shameful act.
-The dance was indecent, and only those who had lost all sense of modesty and womanly propriety would so debase themselves.
-That a mother should send her own daughter into such a scene to perform such a part, seems almost incredible.
-The act reveals the kind of home life and the ideas of womanly purity that prevailed in the court of Herod; also the strength of Herodians’s passion for revenge upon John.
-She would even send her own daughter to play this shameful part, in order to accomplish her purpose.
+It was seen as disgraceful in that time and place for a woman to appear in a hall of revelry.
+And for her to perform a dance in such a setting for the entertainment of drunken men was considered even more degrading and shameful.
+The dance itself was indecent, and only women who had lost all sense of modesty and virtue would lower themselves in this way.
+It seems almost unbelievable that a mother would send her own daughter into such a scene to perform such an act.
+This reveals the kind of home life and values regarding womanhood that existed in Herod’s court, as well as the intensity of Herodias’ desire for revenge on John.
+She was willing to use her own daughter to carry out her shameful plan.